DonyorM/DoorDashOrderer/README.md

 ### Refusing to Start

-The Chrome instance launched by this tool must be closed befoore a new instance of the script is run, or it will fail.
+The Chrome instance launched by this tool must be closed before a new instance of the script is run, or it will fail.
 If the script fails to start double check that the Selenium Chrome instance is closed

 ### Installation Failed